RDTK/documentation/source/getting_started.rst

 Clone Recipes
 -------------

-In order to get the recipes and distributions included in the RDTK, please execute the following code block.
+To get the recipes and distributions included in the RDTK, please execute the following code block.

 .. code-block:: bash